What It Costs To Play On America’s 10 Best Golf Courses

 Shinnecock Hills Golf Club, which opened in 1891, is located near the eastern end of Long Island.
 It was a charter club of the organization that would later become the United States Golf Association.
 The course has hosted five U.S. Opens — including the second ever in 1896 — with a sixth scheduled for 2026.

 The ultra-exclusive Shinnecock Hills keeps quiet about its initiation fees and dues.
 If you know a member, you can be invited to the course as a guest, but guest tee times usually fill up months in advance.
-If you ever make it to the club as a guest, you’ll pay a $350 green fee, Golf.com reported in June 2018.
+If you ever make it to the club as a guest, you’ll pay a $350 green fee, Insider reported in May 2021.

 Oakmont Country Club